 You may be a grown-up, but snow days still have that special power to give you that feeling of carefree joy, just like when you were a kid.
 These are the days meant for going sledding, making snow angels, hunkering down inside with indoor picnics, building forts, and watching a marathon of movies.
 And, of course, what snow day would be complete without a parade of comfort food?

-We drew on Tex-Mex flavors to create a slew of dishes to warm you up without weighing you down.
+We drew on inspiration from classic, spicy Tex-Mex flavors to create a slew of dishes with our own unique spin to warm you up without weighing you down.
 From chili mac and cheese to spiced-up hot chocolate, this is the spread to whip up next time you're stuck indoors on a cold weekend.

 These recipes will warm you up after playing in the snow, and can be enjoyed inside your pillow fort or when you're cozied up on blankets for an indoor picnic.